MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-intranet.md

 - BSA160
 - GSP150
 - MET150
-description: "Learn about planning and deploying a SharePoint intranet."
+description: Learn about planning and deploying an intelligent SharePoint intranet with a focus on quickly bringing sites online. ms.custom: seo-marvel-apr2020
 ---

 # Plan an intelligent SharePoint intranet